SharePoint/sp-dev-docs/docs/transform/modernize-userinterface.md

 After you analyze the sites that you want to modernize, you can continue with the actual modernization, which contains one or more of the following components:

-- Replace incompatible customizations with equivalents that work in a modern user interface.
+- **Replace incompatible customizations with equivalents that work in a modern user interface**.
 Following are some samples.
 For more information, see [Modernize customizations](modernize-customizations.md).

-  - Replace JSLink with a [column formatter](../declarative-customization/column-formatting.md) or with a [SharePoint Framework field customizer extension](../spfx/extensions/get-started/building-simple-field-customizer.md).
+  - Replace JSLink with a [column formatter](../declarative-customization/column-formatting.md) or with a [SharePoint Framework Field Customizer extension](../spfx/extensions/get-started/building-simple-field-customizer.md).
   - Replace existing first-party web parts with [SharePoint Framework client-side web parts](../spfx/web-parts/overview-client-side-web-parts.md) in case there's no out-of-the-box client-side web part available that provides similar capabilities.
   - Replace JavaScript embedding via user custom actions with a [SharePoint Framework application customizer extension](../spfx/extensions/get-started/build-a-hello-world-extension.md).
-  - Replace list commands (user custom actions) with [SharePoint Framework ListView command set extensions](../spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md).
+  - Replace list commands (user custom actions) with [SharePoint Framework ListView Command Set extensions](../spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md).

 - Modernize your user experience by: